 How many airports are in Rome?

-There are two airports serving Rome; Rome Fiumicino Airport and Ciampino Airport, the latter is mainly used by budget airlines Easyjet and Ryanair.
+There are two airports serving Rome; Rome Fiumicino Airport and Ciampino Airport.
+The latter is mainly used by budget airlines.